 Because of the many complex factors is virtually impossible to predict a person's chances of a successful liver transplant, or how long they will survive.

-However, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) lists the following average survival rates for people undergoing surgery for a liver transplant from a donor who died:
+However, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) lists the following average survival rates for people undergoing surgery for a liver transplant from a deceased donor:

 - 86 percent are still alive after a year after surgery;